Staff Product Designer

 Schools were reaching students.
 Students weren't hearing them.

 Niche had the data showing student interest.
 Schools had real updates to send: direct admissions offers, application deadlines, campus visits and events.
-But the communication layer between them was fractured: emails going to spam, messages sent at the wrong moment, no centralized place for students to manage outreach from schools they actually cared about.
+But the communication layer between them was fractured, emails going to spam, messages sent at the wrong moment, no centralized place for students to manage outreach from schools they actually cared about.

 The initial brief was to improve message deliverability.
 I argued it was a bigger structural problem than that.